 |Undergraduate programs open to exchange students||https://studyabroad.wisc.edu/exchange/course-enrollment/|

 |Undergraduate programs NOT open to exchange students||Professional schools (Medicine, Veterinary Medicine, Pharmacy, Nursing, Law, Education, etc).
 Economics courses are available to exchange students, but are very popular and fill quickly during enrollment time.
 Some courses in Journalism are also not open to exchange students.

 Business Courses: Students will not receive priority enrollment for courses in the Wisconsin School of Business.
 They may have to wait until after the regular enrollment period is complete or even until they arrive in Madison to enroll in these courses.
 Many courses may be full by the time exchange students can enroll.
 Exchange students should not assume they can enroll in business when making decisions about whether to attend the UW-Madison exchange program.

 |Graduate programs open to exchange students||The same fields as described above for the undergraduate program|

 |Graduate programs NOT open to exchange students||Professional schools (Medicine, Veterinary Medicine, Pharmacy, Nursing, Law, Education, etc)|

 |Minimum language proficiency (UG)||TOEFL iBT 95 or IELTS 6.5|

 |Minimum language proficiency (G)||Same as above.|

 Students will be contacted by UW Housing with instructions on how to apply for the residence halls.
+University housing cannot be guaranteed and the university is not able to offer housing to all exchange students anymore.
 Students are also allowed to make their own housing arrangements.